Baseflow/flutter-permission-handler/permission_handler/README.md

 print(statuses[Permission.location]);
 ```

-Some permissions, for example location or acceleration sensor permissions, have an associated service, which also has a status that can be `enabled` or `disabled`.
+Some permissions, for example location or acceleration sensor permissions, have an associated service, which can be `enabled` or `disabled`.

 ```dart
 if (await Permission.locationWhenInUse.serviceStatus.isEnabled) {